geosoft1/tools/wiki/Home.md

         ./gopei

-A more sophisticated instalation for big screens could be:

-        ./gopei -g -q webstorm -x sublime

 Use `` -h `` switch to see all options.

 Run periodicaly or if compiler/ide versions change to update the system.
 Projects are never affected if you overinstall.